 Yes, the tubes operate at 300 Volts D.C.
 All pedals incorporate a transformerless high voltage power supply which is fully regulated and smoothed to ensure low noise.
 There are some manufacturers operating tubes at voltages as low as 12 Volts.
 I guess this is for economic reasons or for lack of ability in power supply design.
 It’s certainly not for better tonal quality because low voltage operation (current starvation) of tubes sounds terrible.
 To avoid an electrifying experience, refer servicing to qualified personnel only.
 High D.C. voltages of over 300 Volts are present in the circuit.
 Whilst working on the power supply design for these pedals, I’ve experienced an electric shock or two and it’s not a pleasant experience.
 Beware!

 If operated well within their ratings, good quality signal tubes can last 100,000 hours or more; that’s well over 11 years of continuous use.
-To extend tube life, we recommend that the pedal is allowed to warm-up for at least one minute after being switched on.
+To extend tube life, we recommend that the pedal is allowed to warm-up in bypass for at least one minute after being switched on.
 This is to allow the heater filament in the tube to heat the cathode, which is coated with a layer of barium and strontium oxide.
 This oxide layer gets torn off the cathode, a process known as cathode stripping, if the cathode has not reached it’s correct operating temperature, ultimately shortening tube life.

 We recommend using JJ Tubes.
 In our experience these are the only modern manufacture tubes whose electrical performance (gain and noise) comes anywhere close to the that of western manufactured N.O.S. (new old stock) tubes which possess superior metallurgy, cathode coatings and superior construction to modern tubes.